JRBerger123/Invoice-App/README.md

 ## Invoice App

 This app is meant as practice for creating java projects using GitHub through a collaborative group.<br>
-The app calculates grocery costs by item, quantity, price, and discount.<br>
+Calculates grocery costs by item, quantity, price, and discount.<br>
 <br>

 ## App Preview